 - Respect others’ right to quiet enjoyment.

 Rhode Island Landlord Rights & Responsibilities

-The following are some of the fundamental rights landlords in Rhode Island have.
+The following are some of the fundamental Rhode Island landlord responsibilities and rights.
 A right to:

-- Collect rent as per the lease agreement.
+- Collect rent as per the lease or rental agreement.

 - Evict a tenant for violating any terms of the lease agreement.

 Some of the responsibilities Rhode Island landlords have include the following.

 - Provide a habitable living space.